- What are UTM tags?

 Where are UTM tags used?

-- Campaigns in contextual advertising.
-An advertiser can apply tags to understand which of the marketing campaigns brought the most clients and conversions, which keywords worked best, whether this or that sale was successful, etc.
+- Contextual advertising campaigns.
+Advertisers can use tags to understand which marketing campaigns brought in the most customers and conversions, which keywords worked best, whether a particular sale was successful, etc.

 - Email marketing.
-You can tag links when sending promotional emails or newsletters to see which ones lead to action on the part of recipients (purchase a product, register for a webinar, etc.).
+You can tag links when sending promotional emails or newsletters to understand which ones lead to actions on the part of recipients (purchasing a product, registering for a webinar, etc.).

-- Social Media.
-You can place links when posting posts or targeting ads on social networks.
-In the subsequent analysis, you can identify which platforms bring more traffic to the site and which publications brought the bulk of conversions.
+- Social media.
+You can tag links when posting or placing targeted ads on social media.
+Subsequent analysis can reveal which platforms drive more traffic to the site and which posts generated the most conversions.

-- Affiliate Programs.
-To understand how many sales came from partners and affiliates, an advertiser can also use UTM.
+- Affiliate programs.
+To understand how many sales came from partners and affiliates, advertisers can also use UTM.

 How do I add a UTM tag to a link?

-Adding a tag is not a complicated process if we are talking about several links.
-To do this, select the URL you want to track and define a set of necessary parameters (traffic source and channel, keywords, campaign).
+Adding a tag is a simple process when it comes to a few links.
+To do this, select the URL you want to track and decide on the set of necessary parameters (traffic source and channel, keywords, campaign).

 The tag is connected to the main link via “?”.
-If there is more than one, all subsequent UTMs are connected with an ampersand (&).
+If there is more than one, all subsequent UTMs are connected to each other with an ampersand (&).
 Separate the parameter and its value with “=”.

-If you have a lot of URLs to mark up, it’s easier to automate the process.
+If you need to tag a lot of URLs, it’s easier to automate the process.
 Google Campaign URL Builder or any other online tool can help with this.
-You need to enter all the necessary parameters there, and the output is a ready-made link with UTM:
+You need to enter all the necessary parameters there, and you will get a ready-made link with UTM:

 How to track UTM tags?